 The renovated Park City Museum features new interactive exhibits.
 (Park City was a busy mining town in the late 1800s and early 1900s.)
 Visitors can take monthly Art Gallery Strolls and view displays at Kimball Art Center.

-By year-end, The Canyons Resort Village will offer classes and a glass-blowing studio at Glory Hole.
+The Canyons Resort Village offers classes and a glass-blowing studio at Glory Hole.

-Sundance Film Festival celebrates its 25th anniversary from January 15 to 25.
+Sundance Film Festival is held in January.
 Travel packages include hotels, skiing, tickets for film screenings and transportation.

 Food and drink